 line charts for analytics

-Read Time: Less than 20 Mins
+Read Time: Less than 22 Mins

 Construction accounting is a unique form of bookkeeping and financial management.
 It’s designed specially to help contractors track each job and how it affects the company as a whole.
-While it draws on all the same basic principles of general accounting, it also has several important and distinct features.
+While it draws on all the same basic principles of traditional accounting, it also has several important and distinct features.

 We’ll dive into each of these to see the foundation contractors need for running a successful construction business.
 But first, let’s look at what makes construction different from so many other industries.